Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

 Our first extension of the results of Section \ref{s:hprod} is to manifolds with infinite cylindrical ends for which we have polynomial bounds on the cut-off resolvent.
 Rather than state the theorem in full generality here, for now we let $(X,g)$ be one of the examples in Sections \ref{ex:non1} and \ref{ex:3fun1}.
+Alternatively, we allow the waveguides $X\subset \Real^d$ to be one of the domains in Section \ref{ss:waveguides}, in which case we consider the case of Dirichlet boundary conditions.
+In each case, $Y$ is the cross section of the infinite cylindrical ends, $\Delta_Y\leq 0$ is the Laplacian on $Y$ (with Dirichlet boundary conditions for the domains of Section \ref{ss:waveguides}), and $0\leq \sigma_0^2\leq \sigma_1^2\leq \cdots$ are the eigenvalues of $-\Delta_Y$, repeated with multiplicity.